Google Ad Grants for Nonprofits: Promote Your Cause For Free

 • The YouTube Nonprofit Program: Amplify your video content through the YouTube Nonprofit Program.
 Leverage donation buttons on your videos, gain access to the Creator Academy for free video-creation lessons, and include annotations on your videos that direct users to your website.

 • Google Earth and Maps: Promote programs and resources to your community through Google Earth and Maps.
 With a Google for Nonprofits account, you’ll receive a $250 monthly credit to apply toward the platform.
-You’ll also gain access to dynamic mapping tools, like the ability to create virtual tours for supporters.
-In turn, your nonprofit can help people find the services closest to them.
+You’ll also gain access to dynamic mapping tools to help nearby beneficiaries find your services.

 How A Google Ad Grant Manager Can Help

 While the Google Ad Grant can be a major asset for your digital marketing, participating takes a lot of work.
-It’s not a one-and-done deal.
 Even after applying and creating your ads, you need to log in regularly to adjust your ads and keep your account in compliance with Google’s rules.

 Google recommends that you log in to review the Search Terms Report, view ad performance, optimize keywords, and track conversions once or twice a month at the very least.
 In other words, you need to be able to devote time to managing your ad campaigns.